Ctrl-Admiral/Programming-Techniques/specs (1).md

 Prefer to define non-modifying binary operators as non-member functions.
 If a binary operator is defined as a class member, implicit conversions will apply to the right-hand argument, but not the left-hand one.
 It will confuse your users if `a < b` compiles but `b < a` doesn't.

 Don't go out of your way to avoid defining operator overloads.
 For example, prefer to define ==, =, and <<, rather than `Equals()`, `CopyFrom()`, and `PrintTo()`.
 Conversely, don't define operator overloads just because other libraries expect them.
-For example, if your type doesn't have a natural ordering, but you want to store it in a `std::set`, use a custom comparator rather than overloading <.
+For example, if your type doesn't have a natural ordering, but you want to store it in a `std::set`, use a custom comparator rather than overloading `<`.

 Do not overload &&, ||, , (comma), or unary &.
 Do not overload `operator""`, i.e., do not introduce user-defined literals.
 Do not use any such literals provided by others (including the standard library).

-Type conversion operators are covered in the section on implicit conversions.
-The = operator is covered in the section on copy constructors.
-Overloading << for use with streams is covered in the section on streams.
-See also the rules on function overloading, which apply to operator overloading as well.
+Type conversion operators are covered in the section on [implicit conversions](#implicit-conversions).
+The = operator is covered in the section on [copy constructors](#copy-constructors).
+Overloading << for use with streams is covered in the section on [streams](#streams).
+See also the rules on [function overloading](#function-overloading), which apply to operator overloading as well.

+### Access Control
+Make classes' data members `private`, unless they are [constants](#constant-names).
+This simplifies reasoning about invariants, at the cost of some easy boilerplate in the form of accessors (usually `const`) if necessary.

+For technical reasons, we allow data members of a test fixture class defined in a `.cc` file to be `protected` when using [Google Test](https://github.com/google/googletest)).
+If a test fixture class is defined outside of the `.cc` file it is used in, for example in a `.h` file, make data members private.

+### Declaration Order
+Group similar declarations together, placing public parts earlier.

+A class definition should usually start with a `public:` section, followed by `protected:`, then `private:`.
+Omit sections that would be empty.

+Within each section, generally prefer grouping similar kinds of declarations together, and generally prefer the following order: types (including `typedef`, `using`, and nested structs and classes), constants, factory functions, constructors and assignment operators, destructor, all other methods, data members.

+Do not put large method definitions inline in the class definition.
+Usually, only trivial or performance-critical, and very short, methods may be defined inline.
+See [Inline Functions](#inline-functions) for more details.